weewx/weewx/docs_src/custom/json-generator.md

 The three grids are what keep the first figure down: at one hour for every year it is 46.8 s instead of 20.6 s, for a file set nobody reads that closely.

+That first figure is still a report that runs for half a minute here, and for minutes on a Raspberry Pi.
+WeeWX skips the reports behind a long one, and after `max_wait` (600 s) it launches a second report thread on top of it. `budget` is the way out: set it, and no report runs longer than that, because a file that runs out of budget is written holding what was worked out and continued by the next one.
+The history builds itself over a few reports instead of blocking one.

 The archive's first build is a one-off, and it scales with the length of your record: a station with ten years of data pays for ten years once.
 After that a finished year is